I became the most subpoenaed person in arguably American history.

 The radical left isn't hiding who they are anymore.

-You know, they're the ones who will call you a fascist, yet sit on a rooftop in all black, you know, holding a sniper rifle, you know, and shoot somebody who's peacefully exercising the first amendment right.
+You know, they're the ones who will call you a fascist, yet sit on a rooftop in all black, you know, holding a sniper rifle, you know, and shoot somebody who's peacefully exercising their First Amendment right.

-Um, and again, the bullets are only flying one way, hence Steve Skeleese, my father twice, Charlie Kirk, what they almost did to Kavanaugh, uh, and so many others, right?
+Hence Steve Scalise, my father twice, Charlie Kirk, what they almost did to Kavanaugh, and so many others, right?

 They don't want guys like me on that stage.

-You know, they don't want guys like me doing events like like we're gonna do today.
+They don't want guys like me doing events like we're going to do today.

-They want us doing effectively what Joe Biden did during 2020, where he didn't leave his basement, he wasn't heard from, you know.
+They want us doing effectively what Joe Biden did during 2020, where he didn't leave his basement.

-We we we didn't stand a chance if that's our if that's our playbook.
+We didn't stand a chance if that's our playbook.

-I mean, Hillary outraged us in 2016 five to one.
+I mean, Hillary outraged us in 2016 five to one, right?

-If we weren't loud and slightly on PC and spoke from the heart, you know, and stood on every tractor with a bullhorn in every single swing state, as we did, and spoke at every church and every house and every picnic that we possibly could, no chance we would have won.
+If we weren't loud and slightly on PC and spoke from the heart, and stood on every tractor with a bullhorn in every single swing state as we did and spoke at every church and every house and every picnic that we possibly could, no chance we would have won.

-And, you know, hence the fact that 50 states again swung to the right and we won the popular vote and we won every swing stope swing state by a major major factor.
+And hence the fact that 50 states, again, swung to the right and we won the popular vote and we won every swing state by a major factor.

-Um I I think people are sodly coming into our corner right now.
+I think people are solidly coming into our corner right now.

-You know, i if I may, uh, you know, of the two uh older brothers, you seem to be the more low-key, low-key one.
+You know, if I may, you know, of the two older brothers, you seem to be the more low-key, low-key one.

 But in 2024, you seem very active.